 Not everyone can manage direct communication because of shame or prevention of conflict and they use passive aggression as expression.

-Those who grew in an environment where the parents have used similar expressions tend to follow the same path.
+Those who grew in an environment where the parents have used similar expressions tend to follow the same path may have aggressive disorder.

 4. Shameful of own emotions:

-Some people are ashamed to show their anger or express their feelings as they are not able to admit them.
+Some people are ashamed to show their passive aggressive communication or express their feelings as they are not able to admit them.

-After understanding the reasons for passive aggressive behavior, let us find out signs of the behavior and if you are using it to cope up with it.
+After understanding the reasons for being passive aggressive, let us find out signs of the behavior and if you are using it to cope up with it.